jontruong05/cse15l-lab-reports/labreport1.md

 Click on the downloaded zip folder.
 It should take you to your downloaded folders, where you will see an application named "Visual Studio Code".
 Open it up, and it should look something like this upon startup:

 ![Image](step2.png)

+Click on "Terminal" on the top left bar, and then click "New Terminal".
+Inside the terminal, type "ssh [your-cse15l-username]@ieng6.ucsd.edu", where [your-cse15l-username] should be replaced with your CSE 15L username.